Issues Common Among Men Who Experience Same-Sex Attraction

 In their book, Facing Shame, authors Merle Fossum and Marilyn Mason describe shame as “an inner sense of being completely diminished or insufficient as a person.
 It is the self judging the self.”
 Toxic shame is commonly distinguished from healthy shame in this way: healthy shame is the knowledge that we have done bad; toxic shame is the belief that we are bad.
 To quote Fossum and Mason again, “Shame is the ongoing premise that one is fundamentally bad, inadequate, defective, unworthy, or not fully valid as a human being.”

 Shame is like a virus that can infect anything.
 It can contaminate a person’s beliefs and attitudes about their body, personality, family, or job.
-It can corrupt their perspective on our past and present behaviors and life experiences.
+It can corrupt their perspective on their behaviors and life experiences.
 It commonly seizes upon people’s weaknesses, but can even attack their strengths and talents.
 Once the intense feelings of shame have taken hold of something in a person’s life, they lose the ability to think rationally about that part of themselves.
-They see everything through those feelings and obey the shame at all costs.
-Yes, they obey their shame.
-They believe it’s the absolute truth, and they do whatever it tells them—they hide, lie, avoid, quit, cover up, keep secrets, and turn down opportunities.
+They see everything through those feelings.
+It leads them to hide, lie, avoid, quit, cover up, keep secrets, and turn down opportunities.
 This curtails their freedom and makes growth difficult.
 So breaking the grip of shame is essential to any psychological healing process.

 Shame can also become attached to masculinity, creating what is called gender shame.
 This can develop when a boy internalizes from his environment any of the following messages: males are bad, it is bad to be male, it is bad for me to be male, or I am bad at being male.
 These messages can come from a mother communicating to her son in blatant or subtle ways that she wishes he were a girl, that she sees him as a girl, or that she doesn’t want him to be or act like a boy.
 It can develop when sisters or other girls tease or humiliate him for acting like a boy.
 Boys in this situation may try to please those around them by abandoning their maleness.
 This message can also come from boys or men ridiculing or insulting his male traits, such as his body, voice, mannerisms, or lack of athleticism.
 This may cause the boy to resent, fear, or avoid other males.